Schlumberger Limited (SLB) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for Schlumberger Limited (SLB) is $64.90, which is $10.06 above the current market price.
-The public float for SLB is 1.42B and currently, short sellers hold a 1.33% of that float.
-On February 27, 2023, SLB’s average trading volume was 9.79M shares.
+The average price point forecasted by analysts for Schlumberger Limited (SLB) is $64.90, which is $9.09 above the current market price.
+The public float for SLB is 1.42B, and currently, short sellers hold a 1.31% ratio of that floaft.
+The average trading volume of SLB on March 02, 2023 was 9.74M shares.

 SLB’s Market Performance